 Even if the judge who presides over your hearing issues a decision that is not in your favor, your claim is not necessarily over.
 In fact, you have the right to file an appeal with the Appellate Division of the State Board of Workers’ Compensation insurance.
 You must file this appeal within 20 days’ time of receiving notice that your workers’ compensation claim has been denied.

-Filing a Workers’ Compensation Claim and a Third Party Liability Claim
+Filing an Atlanta Workers’ Compensation Claim and a Third Party Liability Claim

 You are barred from filing a civil action against your employer after being injured on the job (unless your employer willfully or wantonly caused your injuries).
 However, you may file a civil action against a negligent third party who caused or contributed to your injury.
 This might include the manufacturer of a defective product, the owner of a dangerous property, the driver of a vehicle that hit you, or anyone else whose negligence directly caused/contributed to your harm.
 In some cases, you may be able to file both a third party liability claim and workers’ compensation claim for benefits.
 A third party liability claim allows you to recover noneconomic benefits, like compensation for pain and suffering.